Selective LoRA for Visual Tokens and Attention Heads

 \subsection{Head Selection}

-\paragraph{First-order Head Importance Estimation.} Our goal is to identify the attention heads $h$ in the model that would most effectively reduce the training loss when their value matrices $V^{(h)}$ are updated.
-A na\"ive way to rank heads is to modify one head at a time, recompute the loss for all samples, and select the heads that yield the largest decrease.
-However, this finite-difference procedure is prohibitively expensive.
-Instead, we adopt a first-order Taylor approximation that scores \emph{all} heads in one backward pass.
+\paragraph{First-order Head Importance Estimation.} Our goal is to identify the attention heads $h$ in the model that would most effectively reduce the training loss when their value matrices are updated on the visual-token span.
+Using a probe (validation) set $\mathcal{D}$ of size $S$, a na\"ive way to rank heads is to modify one head at a time, recompute the loss for all samples, and select the heads that yield the largest decrease.
+If $N$ denotes the total number of candidate attention heads, this finite-difference procedure requires $O(NS)$ probe-loss evaluations and is prohibitively expensive.
+Instead, we adopt a first-order Taylor approximation that scores \emph{all} heads from the same probe set using one backward pass per sample, reducing the probe cost to $O(S)$.
 For parameters \(\theta\) and loss \(\ell\), the first-order Taylor expansion gives